 On average, a normal adult excretes 1 to 1.5 L of urine per day.
 Normal human urine is a light yellow fluid majorly consisting of 95 per cent water and 5 per cent solid wastes.
 It is slightly acidic with a pH close to 6.

 Many endocrinal disorders can be diagnosed through urine analysis.
 For example, if a patient has diabetes, the presence of glucose and ketone bodies in the urine can help detect the disease.
 Thus it is a major clinical diagnostic element.

 Also Refer: Urine Formation And Osmoregulation

 Micturition process consists of two phases:

-- the storage phase
+- Storage phase

-- the voiding phase
+- Voiding phase

 Also Read: Urine Infection Symptoms

 Problems Associated With Micturition

 There are several factors which affect the process of micturition.
 Some of these can be due to physical trauma or disease; others are psychological in nature.
 Following are a few disorders that affect micturition: